tc39/proposal-optional-chaining/README.md

              // throws if b or c is null/undefined
              // throws if c() returns null/undefined

-a?.()        // method is called if exists
+a?.()        // a is invoked if not null/undefined
 ```

 ## TODO